-- Class teachers are provided with specific support information for each CYP that they teach who is on the SEND register. - Class teachers plan lessons taking into account the needs of all CYP in their class, including those with SEND. - Specially trained teaching assistants can adapt the teacher's planning further to meet the needs of individual CYP, if needed. - Your CYP may also be part of an intervention group to target a particular area of learning i.e. phonics or handwriting. - If appropriate, particular resources may be provided to help your CYP's learning i.e reading pen, pencil grips, chromebook, fidget toy. - Planning and teaching will be adapted on a daily basis if needed to meet your CYP's learning needs.
+- Class teachers are provided with a SEND Passport for each child that they teach who is on the SEND register. - Class teachers plan lessons taking into account the needs of all children in their class, including those with SEND. - Specially trained teaching assistants can adapt teacher's planning further to meet the needs of individual children, if needed. - Your child may also be part of an intervention group to target a particular area of learning i.e. phonics or handwriting. - If appropriate, particular resources may be provided to help your child's learning i.e reading pen, pencil grips, laptop. - Planning and teaching will be adapted on a daily basis if needed to meet your child's learning needs.

-HOW DO WE EVALUATE THE EFFECTIVENESS OF THE PROVISION MADE FOR CYP WITH SEND?
+HOW DO WE EVALUATE THE EFFECTIVENESS OF SUPPORT?

-- All CYP, including CYP with SEND, have their progress and attainment tracked throughout the year.
-Currently there are three main dates throughout the year where data is collected. - CYP progress meetings are held regularly throughout the year to identify CYP including those with SEND that are not making expected progress and the support being put in place for these CYP. - Targeted interventions are put into place for CYP who are not making expected progress and interventions are tracked and analysed to evaluate the impact. - Regular meetings with staff, parents/carers and CYP ensure that interventions and additional support have the desired impact on CYP' progress, attainment and personal development.
+- All children, including children with SEND, have their progress and attainment tracked throughout the year.
+Currently there are three main dates throughout the year where data is collected. - children progress meetings are held regularly throughout the year to identify children including those with SEND that are not making expected progress and the support being put in place for these children. - Targeted interventions are put into place for children who are not making expected progress and interventions are tracked and analysed to evaluate the impact. - Regular meetings with staff, parents or carers and children ensure that interventions and additional support have the desired impact on children' progress, attainment and personal development.